Why Marketing Is Important For Small Businesses

 With powerful monitoring and analytics tools, you can track and measure your results and customize your account to display only the metrics you're interested in.
 Paid advertising can also positively impact how people view your brand.

 You can use social media advertising to target your audience.
 You can also use other platforms like Google.
-Some platforms, like Loop TV, are dedicated to advertising.

 You Need Marketing